Beyond Vibe Coding

 Instead of starting with "build me this feature," start by defining what the feature is supposed to do, how it fits into the system, what data it uses, how components interact, and what constraints exist.

-In other words, move from prompting to designing intent.
+In other words, move from prompting by feel to spec-driven development.

 When I work with AI now, I try to begin with a specification.
 For each feature or system, I define the shape of the work before asking AI to implement it.
 The iteration happens in the conversation first: clarifying behavior, questioning assumptions, improving data structures, and tightening the design until the specification is strong enough to guide the code.